PEOPLE

 Dr Sarah Schanz

-I am an assistant professor of geology at Colorado College with a specialty in geomorphology.
+I am an associate professor of geology at Colorado College with a specialty in geomorphology.
 At CC, I teach courses in physical geology, surface processes, and numerical modeling.
 I’m interested in creating in inclusive classroom environment that allows everyone equal, and rewarding, access to geology.

 Before coming to CC, I was a postdoctoral researcher at Indiana University Bloomington and a PhD student at the University of Washington.
 My home state is Washington, and much of my research and teaching interests stem from growing up in a rural forest and going to school in a town built on an often-flooded floodplain.
 I love learning about the natural world and how it affects, and is affected by, human systems.
 My goal is to share that joy with students, and to help us all think critically about the landscape around us.